looopka/etna/docs/source/internal_datasets.rst

 data originally does not have any particular frequency, but we assume it as a quarterly data.
 Each frequency mode has its own specific prediction horizon: 6 for yearly, 8 for quarterly, 18 for monthly, and 8 for other.

 M3 dataset has series ending on different dates.
-As to the specificity of ``TSDataset`` we should add custom dates to make series end on one date.
+As to the specificity of ``TSDataset`` we use integer index to make series end on one timestamp..
 Original dates are added as an exogenous data.
 For example, ``df_exog`` of train dataset has dates for train and test and ``df_exog`` of test dataset has dates only for test.

 Loading names: